Nethereum/Nethereum.Docs/docs/using-testchains.md

 # Using Testchains

-In order to simplify Blockchain development, Nethereum provides with [Testchains](https://github.com/Nethereum/TestChains), a selection of ready to use Ethereum clients parametered for development (very fast response time).
+In order to simplify Blockchain development, Nethereum provides with [Testchains](https://github.com/Nethereum/TestChains), a selection of ready to use Ethereum clients parametered for development (as they have a very fast response time).

 We recommend using [Testchains](https://github.com/Nethereum/TestChains) to quickly get started with Ethereum clients such as **Geth**, **Parity** or **Quorum**.